CurveDocs/curve-resources/docs/lp/pools.md

 [Depositing into the Tri-Pool](../lp/depositing/depositing-into-the-tri-pool.md).

-**In plain pools, your risks are as follow:**

-*   Smart contract issues with Curve
-*   Systemic issues with the stable coins in those pools
-*   Systemic issues with Synthetix (for sUSD)

-As you can see, risks are different which might make this pool a better choice for you depending on what your concerns in the cryptosphere are.

 ## **Lending Pools**
 A small number of v1 pools are lending pools, which means you earn interest from lending as well as trading fees.